 Once I got over that, and now that I’ve seen the video a few more times, I still can’t quite give it an unqualified thumbs up.
 While the aim seems to be a message of affirmation for women to think positively of themselves and their appearance, the focus isn’t actually on building a more positive self-image, but on an artist’s rendering of how others describe them.

 Certainly in this video, the women tend to describe one another in a positive light, but are other people always that positive, and is that really the point?
-As this parody suggests, other people are not always the most charitable or reliable witnesses.

 What’s more, given their line of skin care, hair care, and related products, Dove might understandably focus on outward appearance, but real beauty is more than skin deep.
 There are so many other qualities that make a person beautiful or handsome: intelligence, wit, a gracious spirit, an interest in other people, compassion, a sense of humour, to name just a few.